dmcmahill/wcalc/benchmarks/freefem/README.md

 The stripline equations should be exact as this ie one of the relatively few structures where we have an analytic solution available.
 The FreeFEM results show a great match.
 This also helps validate how FreeFEM is being used.

+## microstrip
+This appears to be working.

+## coplanar waveguide
+This appears to be working.

+## coupled microstrip
+The meshing should be updated to be more like the microstrip or coplanar waveguide.
+In particular, care should be taken for matching the meshing of the boundary between dielectrics and the meshing of the metal to avoid numeric issues.
+If this is not taken care of one symptom may be some non-monotonic behavior in plots of impedance or other parameter versus some physical dimension.